-The combined Mineral Mountains Project Area in Beaver County is approximately 25,400 acres and has three non-contiguous zones under consideration:
+The combined Mineral Mountains Project Area in Beaver County is approximately 23,580 acres and has three non-contiguous zones under consideration (see Appendix B for Project Maps and Imagery):

-Milford Zone
+Milford Area

-This part of the project area is located along UT-257 just north of Milford City and consists of approximately 23,200 acres.
+This part of the project area is located along UT-257 just north of Milford City.
 This zone encompasses the Milford Municipal Airport (MLF), Martin Marietta Milford Quarry, and portions of the Escalante Solar Project and is located east/southeast of Milford City, near the junction between UT-257 and UT-21.